intellhave/ProBLM/README.md

 sudo apt-get install libeigen3-dev
 ```

+Besides, some functions from the V3D library written by Professor Christopher Zach are also used.
+They are included in this repository.
 ## Compile
 A CMakelists.txt file has been provided in this repository.
 From the directory containing the source code, create a build folder.
 From this build directory, use cmake to generate the makefiles and compile the code:
 ```